colmap/colmap/README.md

 Support
 -------

-Please, use the GitHub issue tracker at https://github.com/colmap/colmap for bug reports, questions, suggestions, etc.
+Please, use the COLMAP Google Group at https://groups.google.com/forum/#!forum/colmap for questions and the GitHub issue tracker at https://github.com/colmap/colmap for bug reports, feature requests/additions, etc.

 Acknowledgments